April 30, 2019 319

 The systems approach views the business organization as consisting of several inter-dependent parts, which function for the satisfaction of the needs of the business.
 One of these needs is profit-making.
 Other needs may be growth, survival, employee satisfaction, and motivation, social responsibility, etc any organism that functions together to realize a common objective can be called a system.

 The systems approach suggests that the business organization is like the human body.
-In it, there are several inter-related components or parts which must work together to sustain the life of the organization.
+In it, there are several inter-related components or parts that must work together to sustain the life of the organization.
 The organization has several subunits which must function together to achieve its goals.
 In an organization, depending on its nature, there are:

 Each of these components has ascribed functional responsibility, which is designed to lead to the overall achievement of the goals or objectives of the system.
 These functional activities must be coordinated in line with laid down procedures.
 The systems approach further suggests that the business organization is not only a system but also a component body.